 When beginning your ACA filing, it is important to know who is considered a full-time employee.
 Determining who is considered a full-time employee may be more difficult than it initially seems.

-For purposes of the Employer Shared Responsibility provisions, the IRS defines a full-time employee as such:
+For purposes of Employer Shared Responsibility provisions, the IRS defines a full-time employee as such:

-Your number of full-time employees will affect the determination of whether Employer Shared Responsibility provisions apply to your business and whether an Employer Shared Responsibility payment is owed, as well as the amount of such payment.
+The number of full-time employees an employer has determines Applicable Large Employer (ALE) status, which is critical for ACA compliance.
+This will also affect whether Employer Shared Responsibility Provisions (ESRP) may apply to their business, whether an ESRP payment is owed, and if applicable, the amount of such payment.

-Identifying your monthly number of full-time employees will prepare you to report the monthly totals required for Form 1094-C. This will also help you estimate how many Form 1095-C copies you will need to issue to your ACA eligible employees.
+Identifying the monthly number of full-time employees will prepare the employer for reporting the monthly totals required for Form 1094-C. This will also help estimate how many Form 1095-C copies will need to be issued to ACA eligible employees.

 For more information on Form 1095-C filing, please view the IRS Instructions or check out our other blog posts linked below:

 - Employer Shared Responsibility